andrew/ultimate-awesome/README.md

 - [awesome-causal-ai](https://github.com/pozapas/awesome-causal-ai) - A meticulously curated collection of cutting-edge research, frameworks, and methodologies in Causal Artificial Intelligence.
 - [awesome-point-cloud](https://github.com/pulinduvidmal/awesome-point-cloud) - A curated list of awesome  Point cloud.
 - [awesome-push](https://github.com/pushchain/awesome-push) - Awesome-push: A curated collection of resources and tools for developers to explore and utilize the power of Push Protocol, including tutorials, workshops, articles, and more.
-- [Awesome-Free-Certifications](https://github.com/RBLucky/Awesome-Free-Certifications) - A curated list of free courses with certifications compiled by Cloud Community.
-Also available at
 - [awesome-functional-frontend](https://github.com/rduraj/awesome-functional-frontend) - A curated list of awesome libraries, approaches, solutions which make your frontend more functional.
 - [awesomeos](https://github.com/rezgui/awesomeos) - A list of operating systems and stuff.
 - [awesome-photography](https://github.com/rogersilvasouza/awesome-photography) - 📷 Photography study and learning content.